 The answer is much more complex than a simple yes or no. So much of finding your way in any professional team is opportunity.
 Ya you have to be extremely talented and master of your craft but finding your way on to a team that lacks your position or is in need of what you provide is even more important than anything else.

 Yes it's hard, if it were easy we'd all be playing in Europe and Asia and it wouldn't be your life's greatest accomplishment and joy if everybody hopped on a plane and signed a pro contract as soon as they landed.
 Hard yes, impossible?
 Never.

 When I went to Europe (Serbia) It was a step up and the level was obviously very good but I felt confident I could play with them and I could.
 When we talk about the best of the best in Europe that's a whole other level that takes years of striving for to accomplish.

 Well it's truly hard to say.
 People always want to compare leagues to the MLS so they can get a gage on how an MLS top team would fair in top leagues in Europe.
 Some MLS teams can hold their own against the best but would never be in contention to win a top league in Europe, not even close.

 God yes.
-To put it in perspective the Championship in England (2nd division, one under EPL) pays better then most first division European soccer leagues excluding of course Spain, Italy and Germany.
+To put it in perspective the Championship in England (2nd division, one under EPL) pays better than most first division European soccer leagues excluding of course Spain, Italy, France and Germany.

 Higher the division, higher the wages (generally) we all know that but it also depends club to club in terms of financial backing and support from the city itself.
 Not every city can have Russian millionaire owners take over their club and give each player Lexus Helicopters every week, cough Man City, cough Chelsea.